 This is a public engagement process.
-An engagement webpage will house all of the information for the Hamilton IRRP while the plan is in development.
+The KWCG Engagement Webpage will house all the information for the region's IRRP while the plan is in development.
 Engagement sessions will be held throughout the engagement initiative to keep all interested parties informed and provide opportunities to provide input into IRRP development.
-Typically, engagement sessions are carried out at three major junctures during IRRP development:
+Engagement sessions will be carried out at four major junctures during this IRRP: